Please don't forget to enter AVEENO® Valentine's Day Giveaway. It ends February 27th, 2013 at 11:59 p.m. PST (Pacific time).

 I highly recommend it if you're a professional makeup artist.
 They have education classes and exhibit.
 So many companies will be there from Inglot to Make Up For Ever.

-Disclaimer: The products mentioned in this post are bought with my own money except pictures taken from The Makeup Show.
-I am not affiliated with any company nor getting paid to advertise any products.
+Disclaimer: The products mentioned in this post are bought with my money.
+I am not affiliated with the company nor getting paid to advertise the products.
 This post is written with my honest opinion.